Talk (DJ Snake song): Music video

 The video tells the story of a depressed woman who dances at clubs alone, swings alone, and lives in the junkyard.
 One day, a group of people bring a blue car (a Volkswagen Golf MK1 Cabriolet) to the junkyard which the woman falls in love with.
 Interactive scenes include a crane lifting the car from the group and also scenes of the woman dating the car.
 However, things take a wrong turn when she sees another woman with the car.
 She beats up the woman and argues with the car until eventually pouring gasoline on it and burning it.
-Although it seems although it was a normal car, the video shows scenes of the woman touching the cars headlights and they lit up making it seem as the car alive.
+Although it seems as if it was a normal car, the video shows scenes of the woman touching the car's headlights, which light up, making it seem as if the car was alive.